FritsvanLatum/hass-systemd/README.md

 So we are assuming the third method.
 This means:

-- you have created a user 'homeassistant'
+- you have created a user **homeassistant**

-have HA installed into `/srv/homeassistant`, are running as system user named `homeassistant` and using a configuration directory of `/home/homeassistant/.homeassistant`.
-Please change any paths as needed for your particular setup.
+- this user has **\home\homeassistant** as its home directory
+- you have created a the directory **\srv\homeassistant**
+- and installed the Home Assistant software in a Python3 virtual environment.

+During the installation a configuration directory **/home/homeassistant/.homeassistant** is created.

+After installation Home Assistant is started by giving the next four commands:

+`sudo -u homeassistant -H -s`
+`cd /srv/homeassistant`
+`source bin/activate`
+`hass`

+meaning: start a new session logged in as **homeassistant**, goto the installation directory, activate the virtual environment and start Home Assistant with **hass**.

 - Make sure we're in our login user's home directory:
   - `cd ~`